mjostaszewski/BH19-RDmaps-BioHackrXiv-Paper/paper.md

 engine will go through the solution space (all data) and find the matches (see figure \ref{fig}).
-Much more detail on the rationale and implementations of miniKanren and logic programming are well summarized in Byrd's book The Reasoned Schemer [@ReasonedSchemer], his PhD thesis [@ByrdPhD] (or one of Byrd's online talks).
+Much more detail on the rationale and implementations of miniKanren and logic programming are well summarized in Byrd's book The Reasoned Schemer [@reasoned2nd], his PhD thesis [@ByrdPhD] (or one of Byrd's online talks).

 The 'Logic Programming' working group at the 2019 edition of Japanese